Glory Of Team Rocket Is Back

 - 4 min read

 Today, we’re diving into some of the brand new Glory of Team Rocket Pokémon cards that just released!
-We’re taking a first look at some of the biggest chase cards from the set and talking about how this highly anticipated release is helping to revive excitement across the hobby.
-Whether you’re a longtime fan of Team Rocket or just love seeing classic villains back in action, this set is packed with incredible art, deep nostalgia, and some seriously collectible cards.
+We’re taking a first look at some of the biggest chase cards from the set.
+This highly anticipated release is helping to revive excitement across the hobby.
+Whether you’re a longtime fan of Team Rocket or just love seeing classic villains back in action, this set is packed with incredible art, deep nostalgia, and seriously collectible cards.

 Let’s jump right in!